 Total multipliers = (50 + 13 + DXCC) x 3.

 2) For stations outside of Arizona the multipliers are the 15 Arizona counties.
 Multipliers count again for each band and mode.
 Total possible multipliers = 15 x 8 x 3 = 360.

 A valid contact consists of the complete, correctly copied, two-way exchange between an Arizona station (AZ) and any other station (Non-AZ or AZ).
 Work stations once per band per mode per AZ county.
 Expeditions (or mobiles) spanning multiple county lines should be logged as multiple contacts, where each contact counts as both multiplier and QSO point credit.
 Mobiles that change counties are considered new stations and can be worked again for both multiplier and QSO point credit.
 A fixed single county station may be worked once on CW, once on Phone, and once on Digital on each of the 8 bands (maximum of 24 contacts).
 CW and Digital contacts must not be made in the phone band segments.
 Crossmode, crossband and repeater contacts are not permitted.
-Spotting assistance is permitted in all categories, however self-spotting is not allowed.
+Spotting assistance and self-spotting are permitted in all categories.
 All operators must observe the limitations of their operator and station licenses.